 In May 2019, IRGC commander Hossein Salami praised Iran’s intelligence organizations, declaring, “Today, we are engaged in a serious, global round-the-clock intelligence war with enemies.
 He likened the MOI and IRGC-IO to “the two sharp eyes” of the Islamic Revolution which “complement each other on the battlefield.”

-The complex interplay between Iran’s two main intelligence branches is one of the key bureaucratic and political power struggles in Iran today.
-Both agencies serve the domestic and foreign policy imperatives of the supreme leader and the revolutionary regime, but at present, the IRGC-IO’s greater portfolio and authority are indicative of the weakened position of Iran’s president and elected government relative to unelected security, clerical, and economic leaders connected through patronage to Supreme Leader Khamenei.
-Despite the ongoing power struggle between the IRGC and MOI, Iran’s intelligence apparatus shows no signs of curtailing its malign domestic, regional and international conduct in furtherance of preserving and expanding the Islamic Revolution at home and abroad.
+Salami’s comments were an attempt to paper over the complex interplay between Iran’s two main intelligence branches, one of the key bureaucratic and political power struggles in Iran today.
+Both agencies serve the domestic and foreign policy imperatives of the supreme leader and the revolutionary regime, but the IRGC-IO’s greater portfolio and authority in recent years are indicative of the weakened position of Iran’s president and elected government relative to unelected security, clerical, and economic leaders connected through patronage to Supreme Leader Khamenei.
+With the ascension of Ebrahim Raisi to the presidency, Khamenei’s hardline ideological allies are positioned for a complete takeover of Iran’s elected and unelected power centers, cementing the IRGC as the dominant force in Iran for years to come.
+Iran is therefore likely to accelerate its repressive, confrontational trajectory, and its intelligence apparatus shows no signs of curtailing its malign domestic, regional, and international conduct in furtherance of preserving and expanding the Islamic Revolution at home and abroad.